jithin-sunildas/echoServer/README.md

 ## Getting Started

-You'll need **Rust and Cargo** installed on your machine (like Fedora!).
+You'll need **Rust and Cargo** installed on your machine.
 If you don't have it yet, the easiest way is usually through `rustup`.

 1.  **Clone this repository:**
     ```bash